-Marked Traffic/Patrol FY 2025 \$67,037 CERF
+Marked Traffic/Pa trol F۱ ŕ 2025 \$74,497 CERF

-Patrol 8 FY 2030 \$71,140 CERF
+Patrol 8 F۱ í 2030 \$78,682 CERF

-Critical ○ Critical Recommended d Ocontingent on Funding
+🔾 Critic cal Recommended Contingent or n Funding

 Make Ford

-Model F-150 Polic e Responder
+Model F-150 Police F Responder

 Year 2020

-Cost \$48,500
+Cost \$48 , 500

-5 years
+Useful Life 5 years

-1.5 years
+Current Life 2.5 years

-The new Car #8, a Ford F-150 Police Responder, was added to the front-line fleet in FY 2020 using General Reserve Funds and replaced the old Car #8, which had over 110,000 miles.
+This vehicle is a marked squad car used for daily patrol activities.
 Car #8 is used as a Traffic Enforcement/Accident Investigation unit and serves as the Department's primary Truck Enforcement vehicle.
-The mileage is 16,200 as of 11/18/2021.
+The mileage is 26,000 as of 12/1/2022.
 It is estimated that the vehicle averages 900 miles per month and serves as a front-line car until other operational needs or mechanical issues dictate its rotation or replacement.
 Staff anticipates the possible opportunity to defer the purchase of a replacement vehicle beyond FY 2025 due to the pursuit and heavy-duty ratings of the Ford F-150.